KrishnaMehta123/TestPublicIntegration/docs/Clever.AI/scribe/generate-message-copy-with-scribe.md

 * **Guide the emotion**: Mention the feeling required for your campaign, such as playful, FOMO, trust-building, premium, friendly, and so on.
   * *Example*: `Tone: Playful | Emotion: Surprise | Style: Bollywood jingle`
 * **Avoid sensitive words**: Avoid using profanity or sensitive words.
-  * *Example*: Instead of “bet big on Diwali,” use “grab the best Diwali deal.”
+  * *Example*: Instead of "bet big on Diwali," use "grab the best Diwali deal."

 You can combine multiple fields (topic, language, style, and so on) in one prompt to get a more specific output.